What does Hybrid Cloud mean?

 - AWS Backup,

-- Actifio Go, for GCP.
+- Actifio Go, for Google Cloud.

 To back up your on-premises devices, establish a disaster recovery strategy and store backups separately from on-premises equipment.